inab-certh/MyPal---smart-notification-macrolayer/README.md

 ## Overview

-The Macro MyPal Notification App is a Flutter-based application designed to manage and schedule notifications effectively.
-This app is part of the MyPal project, aimed at improving patient experience through personalized care notifications.
+The MyPal Notification App is a Flutter-based component of the MyPal project, designed to enhance patient care through smart and personalized notification scheduling.
+This app plays a crucial role in managing and timing notifications effectively, ensuring that patients receive reminders and prompts at the most suitable moments, tailored to their individual cancer-related schedules and preferences.
-The goal is to exclude beforehand based on the patients cancer-related schedule and preferences, the ill-timed moments for a notification to be presented in order to ensure the completion of the questionnaires.
-This app leverages expert input to identify and exclude ill-timed moments for notifications, aligning with the broader goal of enhancing patient care through personalized digital health interventions.
+The core functionality of the app is built around expert-driven logic that identifies and excludes poorly timed moments for notifications, helping to improve patient engagement and ensure the timely completion of important questionnaires.
+By leveraging detailed patient data and expert input, the app aligns with the MyPal project's mission to provide a more personalized and patient-centric digital health experience.
+It's important to note that this repository contains only the notification framework and macro-layer logic—responsible for determining the optimal timing for notifications based on available data.
+This app is not a standalone solution and requires integration with the rest of the MyPal application to function as intended.
+Without the full MyPal system, this component will not operate independently, as it relies on the broader MyPal infrastructure for patient data and overall system interactions.

 ## Features